sierdzio/gibs/README.md

 ## Syntax

-To get additional functionality and specify external libraries, sources etc. you can use ibs commands inside comments of your C++ code.
+To get additional functionality and specify external libraries, sources etc. you can use gibs commands inside comments of your C++ code.

 You can use one-line command syntax: